Position

 Average Salary: $90,654

-The State of Florida provides Public Information Officer roles that are essential for government communication.
-These positions involve media engagement, public relations, and strategic communication.
-Locations include major cities such as Miami, Tampa, and Orlando.
+The State of Florida offers Public Information Officer positions that involve crafting and delivering important public messages.
+The company has locations in major cities such as Miami, Tampa, Orlando, and Jacksonville.

 Average Salary: $44,882